What is Income Tax Expense on Income Statement?

 Important Points about Income Tax Expense Income Statement

-Following are the important points about this tax expense.
+The following are the important points about this tax expense.

 #1 – Minimizing Taxable Income